jsim2010/paper/README.md

 Its features include:
 - Modal editing (keys implement different functionality depending on the current mode).
+- Adding support for Language Server Protocol.
 - Extensive but relatively simple filter grammar that allows user to select any text.

 Future items on the Roadmap:
 - Utilize external tools for filters.
 - Add more filter grammar.
 - Implement suggestions for commands to improve user experience.
-- Support Language Server Protocol.

 ### Development